 Closing prices for crude oil, gold and other commodities

-Benchmark U.S. crude oil for July delivery rose $1.40 to $67.72 a barrel Tuesday.
-Brent crude oil for August delivery rose rose 93 cents to $70.25 a barrel.
+Benchmark U.S. crude oil for July delivery rose 81 cents to $69.62 a barrel Friday.
+Brent crude oil for August delivery rose 58 cents to $71.89 a barrel.

 Comments